 High Peak explorer checklist

-Before venturing to the High Peak countryside, make sure you are prepared before leaving home and that most adventures in this area may require you to have a visit that is self-sufficient as facilities are limited or non-existent.
+Before venturing to popular spots like Kinder, Edale and Mam Tor, make sure you are prepared before leaving home and be aware that most adventures in these areas may require you to have a visit that is self-sufficient as facilities are limited or non-existent.
 Planning your day ensures that you make the most of your time in the countryside and is a visit that helps to look after this incredible place for wildlife and for other people.

 Check the weather forecast